- Getting Started - The Push/Login API

 Access the PubNub Access Manager by clicking the button.

 Here you can grant or revoke read and write permissions for a specific channel.
-Start by entering the channel and auth key into the corresponding fields.
+Start by entering the channel and auth key in the corresponding fields:

 - Secret key: This is use for message authentication as described here.

 - ttl: Stands for time to live.
 By default, all granted permissions last 24 hours (1440 minutes).
 Here you can specify a custom TTL parameter in minute units.
 A TTL of zero means forever (permanent) until manually revoked.

 - Read?: Checkmark this to select it for granting (or revoking) read permissions.